sid-sg/Healthcare-Intelligence-Agent/README.md

 # 🏥 Healthcare Intelligence Agent

-> **An AI-powered healthcare facility intelligence platform for Ghana** — built on Databricks, powered by Llama 3.3 70B, and designed to help NGO planners, healthcare coordinators, and researchers improve healthcare access across the country.
+> **An AI-powered healthcare facility intelligence platform for Ghana** — built on Databricks, powered by GPT OSS 120B, and designed to help NGO planners, healthcare coordinators, and researchers improve healthcare access across the country.

 Built for the **Databricks × Accenture Hackathon**.